AmrDeveloper/Amun/docs/contribution.md

-Jot is an open source language and everyone is welcome to contribute and be part of the community, every help is very useful and you can contribute in different ways
+Amun is an open source language and everyone is welcome to contribute and be part of the community, every help is very useful and you can contribute in different ways

 ### Contribute in source code